ludo237/ciciara/README.md

 ## How can I use this

+### Client

-As usual run `yarn install` and then `yarn serve` to locally serve it.
-For deployment it depends on your platform of course.
+Client is located in the `client` folder, change directory into it and run `yarn install` and then `yarn serve` to locally serve it.

-The real question is: *should you use it in production?*
+### Server

+The server source code is located in `server` but you can leverage the handy `docker-compose.yml` file to generate a small node-based container that will host the server for you

 ## How can I contribute